Kibbyai/Kibby/doc/build-msw.md

 <h1>Build Windows</h1>

-See readme.md for instructions on building your own Ai agent with the samecode, the graphical user interface.
+See readme.md and src for instructions on building your own Ai agent with the samecode, the graphical user interface.